tkonopka/Font-Significance/README.md

 ## What is it about?

-Instead of reporting p-values from statistical tests as raw numbers (which are hard to read), why not represent them visually?
+Instead of reporting p-values as raw numbers (which are hard to read), why not represent them visually?

 **Step 1.** Convert numerical p-values into categories [a-e].